T700, HART to FOUNDATION DIN rail mounted gateway

 The Primary Variable (PV) will be continuously read and updated.
 Any HART communication problem will be reported in the FF XD Error alert.

 The power draw from the FF bus is 13 mA.
 The HART instruments are separately powered.

 On command the T700 will scan the HART network for HART instruments.
 No configuration is required.

 The HART instruments must be preconfigured to multidrop and be given addresses in the range 1 – 16.
 In this case the power draw is limited to 4 mA.
 The T700 will establish connection to the HART transmitter on network scan.
 When the HART instrument is detected, key parameters are read from the instrument and will be visible on the FF side.
 The T700 will read Unit codes, Sensor limits and Range values from the HART transmitters.
 These values will be available on FF from any Host system.

 The T700 generates the measured variables including a status variable indicating the quality of the measurement.

 The T700 supports alarm flagging in the module.
 The user can configure four alarm levels using a standard configuration tool.

 The T700 supports low-pass filtering in the module.
 The user can configure the damping value using a standard configuration tool.

 The T700 is programmed using any DD based Host system.
 No special configuration tool will be required.

-The T700 is intended for integration of existing HART instruments into FOUNDATION fieldbus network.
-It is intended for system integrators that are building Fieldbus Foundation based systems and manufacturers of measurement devices who want to add FF functionality to their HART instruments.
+The T700 is intended for integration of existing HART instruments into FOUNDATION Fieldbus network.
+It is intended for system integrators that are building Foundation Fieldbus based systems and manufacturers of measurement devices, detectors, and analysers who want to add FF functionality to their HART instruments.